FontysOpenRemote/custom-project-tree-org/TreeOrgTutorial.md

 #### RouteOptimizationService

-The `RouteOptimizationService` is responsible for orchestrating the route optimization process.
-It interacts with the `SortingService` to retrieve sorted assets and the `RouteService` to optimize the route based on these assets.
+The `RouteOptimizationService` orchestrates the route optimization process by interacting with the `SortingService` to retrieve sorted assets and then delegating the route optimization task to the `RouteService`.
+This service is designed to initiate upon startup and perform an initial optimization for assets based on critical attributes like water level and soil temperature.
+By automating the route optimization process, TreeOrg ensures efficient allocation of resources and timely maintenance of urban trees.

 <details>
 <summary>View Code</summary>